Determine If You Can Request a Hearing

-NOTE: Any documents offered to the PZAB and/or the City Commission, which have not been provided directly to Hearing Boards staff at least fourteen (14) days before the hearing as part of the agenda materials will need to be entered into the record by the requesting individual, or an authorized designee, on the day of the hearing, and at the discretion of the decision-making body.
+Any documents offered to the PZAB and/or the City Commission, which have not been provided directly to Hearing Boards staff at least 14 days before the hearing as part of the agenda materials will need to be entered into the record by the requesting individual, or an authorized designee, on the day of the hearing, and at the discretion of the decision-making body.

 Lastly, an authorized representative, or the applicant themselves, must attend the hearing.
 The published agenda will show all of your documentation.

 At the hearing, you will be given a decision by the board.

 - You will be responsible, if needed, to bring an interpreter for the English language to any presentation before the Planning, Zoning and Appeals Board.